The two-clock problem in population dynamics: Introduction

 \section{Introduction}

-The asynchronous nature of reproduction poses a fundamental difficulty when describing real biological populations.
-We typically understand populations in terms of lineages and generations, but this rarely matches the physical picture where individuals of many generations coexist.
-Populations are simultaneously governed by two different clocks, one measuring generations, the other physical (or chronological) time, and we must frequently convert from one into the other.
-When generation intervals vary, however, these clocks drift apart more and more as fitter individuals procreate exponentially faster than others, which raises the question how to reconcile the generational and physical views of a population \cite{jagers_general_1989}.
+The asynchronous nature of reproduction is a fundamental difficulty when describing biological populations.
+We typically understand populations in terms of discrete generations, but physical populations consist of individuals from many different generations at once.
+Biological populations are thus simultaneously governed by two different clocks, one measuring generations, the other physical (or chronological) time.
+Since generation lengths can often differ between individuals, these two clocks desynchronise over time as some individuals procreate faster than others.
+This poses an inconvenience for population modeling, which frequently requires us to switch from the generational to the physical clock and vice versa depending on the application.
+At the heart of population biology therefore lies the question of how we can reconcile the generational and physical views of a population \cite{jagers_general_1989}.

-We can formalize this disconnect by distinguishing the $n$-picture of a population, which describes it in terms of generations, and the $t$-picture, which uses physical time (see Fig.~\ref{fig:intro}A).
+We formalize this disconnect by distinguishing the $n$-picture of a population, which describes it in terms of generations, and the $t$-picture, which uses physical time (see Fig.~\ref{fig:intro}A).
 Population models track individuals proliferating across generations in the $n$-picture, whereas our physical experiences follow the $t$-picture.
-To model biological populations we have to translate from the $n$-picture to the $t$-picture and back, but apart from a collection of techniques and heuristics that perform said translation, we know little about the general relationship between the two.
-This is worrying in view of the increasing de-synchronization between the generational and physical clocks, which suggest that obtaining consistent predictions in the two pictures might be hard in principle.
-Perhaps surprisingly, in this paper we show that it is not so \textemdash{} the two pictures are \emph{asymptotically equivalent}.
+To model biological populations we often have to translate from the $n$-picture to the $t$-picture and back, but apart from a collection of techniques and heuristics that perform said translation, little is known about the general relationship between the two.
+Since differences in generation lengths can accumulate over time, the two clocks will progressively drift apart, which suggests that obtaining consistent predictions in both two pictures might be fundamentally difficult.
+Perhaps surprisingly, we show that this is not so: the two clocks are \emph{asymptotically equivalent}.

 The problem of aligning the two clocks dates back to early studies of population growth due to Euler and Lotka \cite{lotka_relation_1907}, who considered the relationship between the basic reproductive number $R_0$ (the average offspring per individual) and the physical growth rate, or Malthus parameter $\Lambda$.
 These determine the population size $N$ in generation $n$ and at time $t$ via the asymptotics